webqit/oohtml/README.md

     </head>
     ```

-+ Whether loaded lazily or eaderly, the compiler also factors in additional optimizations.
++ Whether loaded lazily or eagerly, the compiler also factors in additional optimizations.
 For example, identical scripts are handled only first time, and only ever have once Contract Function instance!

 Here are other notes: